(This article was originally published on the 15th October 2017 and updated on the 5th February 2020).

 The majority of Malaysians, especially those living in the urban city areas will own at least a car.
 Many conclude that the main reason to own a vehicle is to facilitate convenience.
 As for some, the option of using the public transport system for daily transportation may not be as convenient.

 Cars do not come cheap in Malaysia, especially imported cars since there are several taxes that you have to pay for.
-So, you may then be wondering whether you should buy a used or a new car.
+So, you may then be wondering whether you should buy a used (second-hand) or a new car.
 Of course, this really depends on your individual financial situation.
 Here are some of the important questions you should ask yourself before buying a car:

 - What is my overall budget for a car?